 First off, let’s clarify that I’m talking about plush animals, not taxidermy animals … just to be clear.
 I mean, I guess you could include taxidermy in this category, but … I’m not going to.
 Anyway, so stuffed animals.
 Because you know what, not everyone is in a position to have any type of pet.
-Maybe you’re allergic, maybe you don’t have the time, maybe you don’t have the money for a pet (or for the services of a limousine company), maybe you live in a place that doesn’t allow them.
+Maybe you’re allergic, maybe you don’t have the time, maybe you don’t have the money for a pet or for the services of emergency flat bed towing Chesapeake VA to handle them with the care you require or maybe you live in a place that just doesn’t allow them.
 Whatever.
 If for any of these or other reasons you can’t slip into sweet slumber next to a pet, I highly recommend a stuffed animal as an excellent substitute.

 Not only to sleep with, really, but just … for anything.
 Sure, maybe they won’t greet you at the door or return your affection in the same way a living pet might, but in the same breath, they also don’t need to fed, or housebroken, and they won’t pee in or eat anything you own.
 And they’ll only take up as much of the bed as you let them (mostly because they can’t move).
 You can take them travelling without upsetting anyone, no one you know will be allergic to them, and they’ll never die!
 The more I write, the better they sound.